moretto08/my-osd/README.md

 ## About

-My-osd is a simple C++ program made for showing OSD for brightness and volume on wayland compositors.
+Myosd is a simple C++ program made for showing OSD for brightness and volume on wayland compositors.
 It ins't perfect and was only tested with my personal laptop (arch/hyprland).

 ## Installation